Tailor-made design of bacterial strains

 Replacement of a target gene with another gene of interest without changing the initial genetic environment.

-Replacement of a gene of interest with a bioluminescent reporter gene, such as Green Fluorescent Protein (GFP), luxCDABE operon, or mCherry fluorescent protein, allows to study directly the modulation of gene expression, without resorting to real-time PCR technology, by quantifying light emitted.
+Replacement of a gene of interest with a bioluminescent reporter gene, such as Green Fluorescent Protein (GFP), luxCDABE operon, or mCherry fluorescent protein, allows to study directly the modulation of gene expression, without resorting to real-time PCR technology, by quantifying emitted light.

 Example: replacement of a virulence gene of P. aeruginosa PAO1 strain with the Green Fluorescent Protein (GFP) coding gene.